gustafnk/h-include/README.md

 Based on [hinclude.js](https://github.com/mnot/hinclude) by [@mnot](https://github.com/mnot/).

-*Breaking change in version 3.0*: If you have created your own custom elements that inherit from h-include, they too need to be based on Custom Elements V1.
+*Breaking changes in version 3.0*:

+- If you have created your own custom elements that inherit from h-include, they too need to be based on Custom Elements V1.
 See [EXTENDING.md](EXTENDING.md) for an example how to extend h-include.
+- `navigate` attribute is broken out into separate element `<h-include-navigate>`, located in lib/h-include-extensions.js

 ## Usage